Fitness for the senior golfer is a key part of game improvement.

 This pose stretches the back and relaxes the mind.
 Sit in this pose for approximately two minutes.
 Note: If you feel discomfort in the knees, place a rolled towel in the crease of the back of the knees.
 RELAX!
 The mind is a powerful tool.
 Taking the leap of faith, exercising and visualizing your body as strong, flexible and full of vitality will transform your thoughts to reality!

 Work on your game anywhere!
-This series is great for seniors and the physically challenged golfer.
+This series is great fitness for senior golfers.

 Sitting at the end of the chair, sit up as tall as possible and engage the gluts.
 Feel as if you are pulling the gluts under, hips tilt forward slightly and imagine a string pulling you upwards.
 Imagine you are creating space between each vertebra.
 Hold for 10 to 15 breaths or hold as long as possible.
 Repeat five times.